BawdyAnarchist/quBSD/Future_Development.md

 	- Unprivileged user on host will pass jails SSH commands via Control Jail
 	- Control jail pf will block all, except port 22 between host and jails

+NICVM - Linux VM so that it can use all the wireless protocols.
+     - Someone made a post about this in FreeBSD

 ### SPECIFIC SCRIPTS

+quBSD.sh and msg-qubsd.sh
+	- Error messages are a bit disorganized now.
+Need to have useful higher function messages
+		- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**
+		- Master -V (verbose) command could be included on all top level scripts, with -q as default
+		- Might need a -F force option.
+		- Beef up the log file, and make reference to it in error messages

 qb-list [-e] (evaluate) option to check jail-param combos for validity.